MohOdejimi/MohOdejimi/README.md

 ### Hi there 👋

+I am full-stack software engineer.
+My Primary stack includes Javascript and Typescript (React on the front-end and Express on the back-end).
+I am motivated by the power and utilization of technologies to proffer solution to individual and community problems.

 <!--
 **MohOdejimi/MohOdejimi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.